 Routine maintenance is necessary for all mechanized products, and the snowmobile is no exception.
 A weekly vehicle inspection contributes to the life span of the snowmobile as well as retains safe and dependable operation.
-It is recommended that the steering system and suspension be lubricated monthly or every 40 hours of operation.
-If the vehicle is operated in wet snow or in severe conditions these items should be lubricated more frequently.
+It is recommended that the steering system, suspension and drive axle be lubricated monthly or every 40 hours of operation.
+If the vehicle is operated in wet snow or in severe conditions, these items should be lubricated more frequently.